-Maine is #3 for the Most Scenic Snowmobiling Trails in America
+Maine is #3 for Most Scenic Snowmobiling Trails in the Country

 Talk about an adventure that could potentially go on for days if you want it to.
 Get ready for never-ending snowmobiling trails that cover over half of Maine, just waiting for you to discover.
 And yes, they're well-maintained as part of the Maine Interconnected Trail System, or ITS.

 Wow!
 Talk about a massive network with over 4,000 miles of groomed snowmobile trails that actually connect.
 There are 14,500 total trails in Maine, according to Black Widow Pro, making it the state with the third most trails in the country.

 Meanwhile, back to those 4,000.
 According to the Maine Snowmobile Association, those trails are created through the efforts of the various snowmobile clubs, local municipalities, businesses, and landowners who generously allow access to snowmobilers.